chime/terraform-aws-alternat/README.md

 Importantly, **connectivity to the Internet is never lost**.
 A route to the Internet is available at all times.

 For our use case, and for many others, this limitation is acceptable.
 Many clients will open new connections.
 Other clients may use primarily short-lived connections that retry after a failure.

 For some use cases - for example, file transfers, or other operations that are unable to recover from failures - this drawback may be unacceptable.
 In this case, the max instance lifetime can be disabled, and route changes would only occur in the unlikely event that a NAT instance failed for another reason, in which case the connectivity checker automatically redirects through the NAT Gateway.

-The Internet is unreliable by design, so failure modes such as connection loss should be a consideration in any resilient system.
+[The Internet is unreliable](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing), so failure modes such as connection loss should be a consideration in any resilient system.

 ### Edge Cases